facebook/react-native-website/docs/textinput.md

 ### `onKeyPress`

 Callback that is called when a key is pressed.
 This will be called with `{ nativeEvent: { key: keyValue } }` where `keyValue` is `'Enter'` or `'Backspace'` for respective keys and the typed-in character otherwise including `' '` for space.
 Fires before `onChange` callbacks.
-Note: on Android only the inputs from soft keyboard are handled, not the hardware keyboard inputs.
+Note: only work on iOS (include soft keyboard and hardward keyboard).

 | Type     | Required |
 | -------- | -------- |